luhodaan/brick-assistant/README.md

 # 🧱🔗 Brick Assistant

-## Brick Assistant is an AI-powered tool designed to help you query and interact with your building datasources using natural language.
+## Brick Assistant is an AI-powered tool designed to help you query and interact with your building datasources using natural language

 ![Brick Assistant Logo](pics/brick-assistant.png)